Khovanov homology from Floer cohomology

 For the purpose of defining $\bZ$-graded Fukaya categories, we will furthermore assume that $c_1(E)=0$, and fix a trivalisation of the top exterior power of $TE$ as a complex vector bundle.

 We will find it useful to study inclusions of Landau-Ginzburg models, in the following set-up.
-Recall that a Lefschetz fibration comprises an exact symplectic manifold $E$ with contact boundary, equipped with a proper map $E \to \bC$ which is a symplectic fibration outside a neighbourhood of its critical points.
-These neighbourhoods are required to be modelled after the quadratic map
+Recall that a Lefschetz fibration $W \co E \to \bC$ consists of the data of an exact symplectic manifold $E$ with contact boundary, equipped with a map to $\bC$, whose singularities are disjoint from the boundary and are locally modelled after the quadratic map

+In addition, we require that $W$ be a symplectic fibration away from the critical points, i.e. that the fibres are symplectic submanifolds of $E$.

-Consider the following specific geometric situation: (i) $M$ is a Liouville domain, (ii) $W \co E \to \bC$ is a Lefschetz fibration with a unique critical point, whose smooth fibre we denote $N$, and (iii) $W' \co E' \to \bC $ is an exact Landau-Ginzburg model with fibre $M'$, equipped with an exact inclusion
+Consider the following specific geometric situation: (i) $M$ is a Liouville domain, (ii) $W \co E \to \bC$ is a Lefschetz fibration with a unique critical point, whose smooth fibre we denote $N$, and (iii) $W' \co E' \to \bC $ is an exact Landau-Ginzburg model with fibre $M'$, equipped with an inclusion